RajTilak92/Expense-Tracker/checking.md

- checking is  this intall successfully or not in system
+ checking is  this install  successfully or not in system